What Is a Reception Theory?

 Individual Experiences’ Importance

 In broad terms, the theory assumes that a reader’s reservoir of life experiences is critical to how he or she interprets an author’s work during the reading process.
-The reader’s understanding and emotional response are influenced his or her cultural background, education, and, of course, the reader’s native language.
+The reader’s understanding and emotional response are influenced by his or her cultural background, education, and, of course, the reader’s native language.
 In other words, the reading experience activates and engages pre-existing experiences and memories, according to the theory.
 Readers are also expected to approach a novel, poem, or short story with preconceived notions about these forms of literature and what they will entail, and to relate these preconceived notions to previous reading experiences.

 Submissions